Saturday with Jocelyn. Deep in event sourcing infrastructure. Not the flashy stuff—the plumbing.

-// Emit() = raise event (adds to uncommitted list + calls Apply)
+// Emit() = "this happened" (adds to pending list + updates state)

 public void AddItem(string productId, int quantity)